jwmatthys/musescore-theory-plugins/README.md

 ### Counterpoint Checker

 Enter your counterpoint melody on a grand staff and run the plugin from the Plugins menu to check your results.
+If you have selected one or more measures, the plugin will only check the selected measures.
+If no measures are selected, it will run on the entire file.

-If you wish to indicate inversion in a tonal bass line, enter figured bass where necessary using ctrl-G.
+If you wish to indicate inversion in a tonal bass line, enter figured bass where necessary using either MuseScore's figured bass options (ctrl-G) or as lyrics below the bass staff.
+You may enter roman numerals in the lyrics line as well, but this plugin will ignore them.
+Only figured bass numbers are read by the plugin, and only in tonal mode.

 At this time, the plugin really works best on straightforward species examples.
 The tonal species plugins have been tested successfully with all of the examples in Seth Monahan’s excellent Two-Part Harmonic Species Counterpoint: An Introduction, available at http://sethmonahan.com/TH101HarmonicCounterpoint.html.
 The procedures for the tonal plugin are derived from the rules laid out in this book.